sidpaji28/Hackstreet_Team_DualityAI_project/README.md

 ## 🔰 VIDEO AND REPORT

-Video will be available when the file is unzipped "WhatsApp Video 2025-06-25 at 04.40.07_5eda6ea1.mp4" Report will be available when the file is unzipped "Hackstreet_report"
+Video will be available when the file is unzipped "Hackstreet_Demonstration_video.mp4" Report will be available when the file is unzipped "Hackstreet_report"

 ---